Han Terra: International career

+Others

 TeRra Magazine

 Han launched the art and cultural magazine, TeRra in New York City 2017 November.
 It was founded in 2016 in Seoul, and online service launched first in Tokyo 2017 February.
-TeRra magazine is an English magazine dealing with Asian art and culture geographically covering from based on South Asian to Northeast Asia to all over the world.
+TeRra Magazine is an English magazine dealing with Asian art and culture geographically covering from based on South Asian to Northeast Asia to all over the world.
 As being a writer of Journal of Seoul National University, Business Journal of South Korea, as well as a member of Asian American Journalist Association in USA, she is currently editor in chief of the magazine.

 Han acquired NYPD media credential as a journalist by the City of New York Police Department, Deputy Commissioner, Public Information.

+Scientific research and MIT acoustics

+She tried a scientific approach to the acoustics of Asian string instrument.
+Since 2011, she has been visiting the acoustics department of the Massachusetts Institute of Technology and North Bennet School in a scientific approach to relationship between arts and science.
+She presented 'Introduction to the Asian Zither through the 12 stringed Korean kayageum' at the room 3–207 MIT 2012.